Outdoor Business Activity

 Inspection

 When Businesses build out their Parklet or Sidewalk Cafe, they will need to call for an inspection, as for any other permit.
-Inspection will also take place at renewal.
+Inspections must be passed before any permit can be renewed.
 Please see the Inspection Guidelines document, which also includes contact information, in Quick Links, below.

 Enforcement

-The City can send a notice of violation at any time to businesses which do not have a valid license agreement.
-Penalties begin at $100 and end with removal of furniture and Improvements in the Licensed Area and return the Licensed Area to pre-License Agreement conditions – all at the business owner’s cost.
+The City can send a Notice of Violation at any time to businesses which do not have a valid license agreement.
+Penalties begin at $100 and end with removal of furniture, fixtures, plants and improvements in the Licensed Area and return the Licensed Area to pre-License Agreement conditions – all at the business owner’s cost.

 Renewals